JoelChavas/docker-images/README.md

-Working and tested base Ubuntu 13.10 suacy image.
-It is a base image containing the ususal tricks: fake fuse install, dbus install and workaround, locales installed and envirnoment variable settings. df -h is working.
+Working and tested base Ubuntu 13.10 saucy image.
+It is a base image containing the usual workarounds: fake fuse install, dbus install and workaround, locales installed and envirnoment variable settings. df -h is working.